Aaron98990/ways-of-the-game/reckless.md

 - [The player recklessly strikes the opponent in the face.
 The player should be shown a caution for a reckless strike.](https://www.youtube.com/watch?v=nRJUKBI9Fnk&t=717s)
 - [A player reckless strikes the opponent in teh face.
 The player should be shown a caution for a reckless strike.](https://youtu.be/nRJUKBI9Fnk?t=711)

+**In my experience: The farther away you are from the strike, the more likely you are to see it.
+If a random person stops playing and starts holding their head, they most likely have been striken their and just give the foul but give no cards.**

 ## Reckless Tackle

 A tackle where the boot make direct contact with the opponent's ankle or foot is generally a caution.
 A tackle that is made while the ball is not in playing distance (aka no chance to touch the ball) is generally also a caution.
 Not all tackles are automatic cautions.